 Estimates of financial performance are available for all broadacre, beef, sheep, grains, dairy and vegetable farms in

-In 2010–11, the most recent year for which regional data are available, the total plantation area in the Hume region was approximately 66,000 hectares, comprised of approximately 6,000 hectares of hardwood plantations and 60,000 hectares of softwood plantations.
+In 2014–15, the most recent year for which regional data are available, the total plantation area in the Hume region was 64,200 hectares, comprised of 6,400 hectares of hardwood plantations and 57,800 hectares of softwood plantations.
 The main hardwood species planted is blue gum (Eucalyptus globulus) and the main softwood species planted is radiata pine (Pinus radiata).

-In 2011, there were approximately 1.8 million hectares of native forests in the Hume region, comprised mainly of Eucalypt medium open (999,000 hectares), Eucalypt tall open (486,800 hectares) and Eucalypt medium woodland (161,600 hectares) forest types.
-The majority of the native forests are multiple-use public forest available for timber production (958,700 hectares), approximately 494,500 hectares are in nature conservation reserves, and approximately 293,500 hectares are privately managed (refer to figure below).
+In 2011, there were 1.8 million hectares of native forests in the Hume region, comprised mainly of Eucalypt medium open (999,000 hectares), Eucalypt tall open (486,800 hectares) and Eucalypt medium woodland (161,600 hectares) forest types.
+The majority of the native forests were multiple-use public forests available for timber production (958,700 hectares), 494,500 hectares were in nature conservation reserves, and 293,500 hectares were privately managed.
 Major sawmills are located at Benalla, while wood-based panel mills are located at Myrtleford and Wangaratta.

 In 2015–16, the total plantation area in Victoria was 423,000 hectares, comprised of 199,000 hectares of hardwood plantations, 223,300 hectares of softwood plantations and 800 hectares of other plantations.